Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 Problems of money, property, and authority may easily divert us from our primary spiritual aim.
 We think, therefore, that any considerable property of genuine use to A.A. should be separately incorporated and managed, thus dividing the material from the spiritual.
 An A.A. group, as such, should never go into business.
 Secondary aids to A.A., such as clubs or hospitals which require much property or administration, ought to be incorporated and so set apart that, if necessary, they can be freely discarded by the groups.
 Hence such facilities ought not to use the A.A. name.
 Their management should be the sole responsibility of those people who financially support them.
 For clubs, A.A. managers are usually preferred.
 But hospitals, as well as other places of recuperation, ought to be well outside A.A.- and medically supervised.
 While an A.A. group may cooperate with anyone, such cooperation ought never go so far as affiliation or endorsement, actual or implied.
 An A.A. group can bind itself to no one.

-Similarly, Alano.ONLINE does not direct you how to vote on your group's decisions.
+Alano.ONLINE has no authority over your group's decisions.
 This keeps Alano.ONLINE "separately incorporated and managed" and distinct from your group and your program.

 Best effort - disclaimer of liability

-We will give our best effort to provide video conference meetings for the study of your program at the time that you schedule, and we will be transparent to our directors and members with regard to all financial transactions.
-By signing up, you agree to indemnify, release, and hold harmless Alano.ONLINE and all of its directors and other members for any and all claims of liability, known or unknown.
+We will give our best effort to provide video conference meetings for the study of your program at the time that you schedule, and we will be transparent to our directors with regard to all financial transactions.
+By signing up, you agree to indemnify, release, and hold harmless Alano.ONLINE and all of its directors for any and all claims of liability, known or unknown.

 Privacy Policy